JJ/granada-off/text/suburban-malls.md

 The final strike was the opening or yet other, bigger and better, malls in some other places.
 First came Kinépolis, North of the city, with a cineplex and Carrefour as its main poles of attraction.
+Then came the curiously spelled [Alhsur](http://www.alhsur.com/),

+>Just realized in might have something to do with the *Alh*hambra.
+As if...

-Then came the curiously spelled Alhsur, South of the city and close to the living quarters of many granadinos.
+South of the city and close to the living quarters of many granadinos.
 Then came Serrallo Plaza, modern, gleaming, more movie theaters, and that was the clinch, a Mercadona and a Zara.
 You could shop for groceries, buy a tee, go to the movies